guilhemmarchand/trackme/docs/configuration.rst

 Step 7: enabling out of the box alerts or create your own custom alerts
 =======================================================================

-**Since TrackMe 1.2.39, a dedicated screen allows to manage alerts within TrackMe direclty, and create your own alert in assisted mode:**
+**Since TrackMe 1.2.39, a dedicated screen allows to manage alerts within TrackMe, and create your own alert in assisted mode:**

 Using out of the box alerts
 ---------------------------